Angelliz96/Washington-State-CRDC-Data-Harassment-and-Violence/README.md

 Washington State CRDC Data – Harassment and Violence 📄 Project Overview

-This project analyzes the Civil Rights Data Collection (CRDC) – Harassment and Violence dataset for Washington State.
+This project analyzes the Civil Rights Data Collection (CRDC) – Harassment and Violence dataset for Washington State, collected by the Office for Civil Rights (OCR) of the U.S. Department of Education.
 The dataset provides information reported by school districts on incidents of harassment, bullying, and violence in schools.

-It includes demographic information such as race/ethnicity, gender, disability status, and English proficiency, allowing for the analysis of trends, disparities, and patterns across different student groups.
+Important note: Due to OCR privacy policies, many data points for subgroups (race, gender, disability, etc.) are suppressed.
+Therefore, the analysis in this project is limited to rows where StudentGroupType == 'AllStudents', representing aggregated data for the entire school.

+The dataset allows exploring general trends and patterns of incidents in Washington schools but does not allow reliable comparisons between student subgroups.

-📅 Dataset Information
+Dataset Information

 Data Year: 2017–18 school year